GeoSensorWebLab/gsw-chef/shaganappi/README.md

 * PostGIS
 * Databases
 * Database users
-* Automated encrypted backups to Amazon S3
+* WIP: Automated encrypted backups to Amazon S3 (see [BACKUP.md](BACKUP.md))
-* Local-only NTP service for clock synchronization
+* WIP: Local-only NTP service for clock synchronization
-* Munin Node results pushed to Munin primary server
+* WIP: Munin Node results pushed to Munin primary server
-* Icinga 2 results pushed to Icinga primary server
+* WIP: Icinga 2 results pushed to Icinga primary server

 Databases and users will be created from encrypted Chef Data Bags stored on the Chef Server.
 If the database and/or user already exists, a new one will not be created.